workos/java-example-applications/java-sso-example/README.md

 $ touch .env
 ```

-6. Open the new .env file with your preferred text editor and replace the placeholder values for WORKOS_API_KEY and WORKOS_CLIENT_ID:
+6. Open the new .env file with your preferred text editor and replace the placeholder values for WORKOS_API_KEY and WORKOS_CLIENT_ID.
 ```bash
 WORKOS_API_KEY=your_api_key_here
 WORKOS_CLIENT_ID=your_project_id_here